-48 Per OCC's 98-3, "Compliance risk also may arise when a bank does not have systems in place to ensure compliance with mandatory reporting statutes, such as the Bank Secrecy Act.
+&lt;sup>46 Per OCC's 98-3, "Compliance risk also may arise when a bank does not have systems in place to ensure compliance with mandatory reporting statutes, such as the Bank Secrecy Act.
 The use of technology to automate lending decisions also could expose a bank to compliance risk if the programs are not properly tested or if the quality of the data is not verified.
-For example, the use of credit scoring models to automate lending decisions could expose a bank to compliance risk if the programs rely are flawed or if the program design itself is flawed.
+For example, the use of credit scoring models to automate lending decisions could expose a bank to compliance risk if the data upon which the programs rely are flawed or if the program design itself is flawed.
 In some cases, such flawed credit scoring models could result in lending patterns that violate fair lending laws and regulations.
-As banks move increasingly from paper to electronic-based transactions and information exchanges, they need to consider how laws designed for paper-based transactions apply to electronic-based transaction and information exchanges are frequently modifying their laws and regulations to accommodate new technologies.
+As banks move increasingly from paper to electronic-based transactions and information exchanges, they need to consider how laws designed for paper-based transactions apply to electronic-based transaction and information exchanges.
+Some new technologies raise unexpected compliance issues.
+Legislatures and agencies are frequently modifying their laws and regulations to accommodate new technologies.
 Transactions conducted through the Internet also can raise novel questions regarding jurisdictional authority over those transactions.
 Therefore, banks should be careful to monitor and respond to changes to relevant laws and regulations arising from these developments."

-49 Financial Crimes Enforcement Network (FinCEN).
-"FIN-2019-A0003: Advisory on Illicit Activity Involving Convertible Virtual Currency."
-(May 9, 2019).
+&lt;sup>47 Financial Crimes Enforcement Network (FinCEN).
+"FIN-2019-A0003: Advisory on Illicit Activity Involving